Júlia Kudiess: National team

 She has been called up to the Brazilian national team since her youth years and debuted for the senior team during the Nations League in a match against China.

 On 17 July 2022, Julia won the silver medal with Brazil after losing the final of the 2022 FIVB Volleyball Women's Nations League to Italy 3–0 in Ankara, Turkey.
 Sets: 25–23, 25–22, 25–22.

 On 15 October 2022, she won another silver with Brazil after losing to Serbia in the final of the 2022 FIVB Volleyball Women's World Championship in Apeldoorn, Netherlands.
 Sets: 26–24, 25–22, 25–17.

-On 19 May 2024, Julia suffered a right knee sprain during a match against the United States in the 2024 Nations League.
+On 19 May 2024, Julia suffered a right knee sprain during a match against the United States in the 2024 Nations League that took her off the squad that would play the 2024 Summer Olympics.

 In 2025, Julia returned to the Brazilian national team.
 Brazil finished as runner-up in the 2025 FIVB Volleyball Women's Nations League, and Julia won the award for Best Middle Blocker.
 She tied the tournament's blocking record with 63 blocks.

 At the 2025 World Championship, held in Thailand, Julia won the bronze medal with the Brazilian national team.
 In that tournament, she was the best blocker of the competition with 31 blocks.